 As the LIST website will be relaunched over the course of this year, D&I content and LIST's commitment to a diverse culture will be added during the restructuring of the website.

-Social media is another important channel and proper use of social networks and media is important and will be developed to allow for skilled dissemination of D&I content.
+Social networks are another important channel as well as their proper use, these will be developed to allow the specialized dissemination of D&I content.